Few things are more irritating than being late because of those 10 minutes spent taming your curls.

 The newest developments in hair dryers have made it easier to control heat damage.
 For example, many top-rated hair dryers now come with negative ion technology, which helps the hair cuticle lay flat and reduce frizz.
 These negative ions also break down water molecules, allowing you to dry your hair faster with less heat.

 On our list, you’ll find hair dryers with an array of the latest technologies and features.
-These dryers are designed for specific factors such as frizz level, curl type, hair density, and much more.
+A blow dryer for curly hair is designed for specific factors such as frizz level, curl type, hair density, and much more.
 No matter what type of curly hair you have, you’re bound to find the perfect hair dryer for you.

 How to Pick the Right Blow Dryer for Your Hair Type